Building blocks of content modeling

 The following diagram shows the Call To Action content type, which contains a Home URL field and a Button Name field.
 The Home URL field is a link of the URL to page/external address type.
 The Button Name field is a Simple text box field with a String less than or equal to 255 characters.

-The following image shows what the Call To Action content type may look like when you add it to an experience in Visual Builder.
-Please remember that in order for the content type to be available in the dynamic Visual Builder composition, you need to set the correct composition behavior.
+The following image shows the Call To Action content type added to an experience in Visual Builder.
+For the content type to appear in the Visual Builder composition, set the correct composition behavior.

 Build a block content type

-You can build content types with many properties, such as an Office Location content type with eight simple text box strings with different names.
+Content types support many properties.
+For example, an Office Location content type with eight simple text box strings with different names.

 The following block, called Global HQ, uses the Office Location content type.
 Red asterisks (*) indicate that the field is required.

-The following image shows what it may look like when you place Global HQ on a page.
+The following image shows Global HQ on a page.

 Configure composition behavior

-For a block content type to be available when designing Experience content in the Visual Builder, you need to set its composition behavior.
-The composition behavior can be found under the Settings for the block type.
+Set the composition behavior for a block content type to make it available when designing Experience content in the Visual Builder.
+Find the composition behavior under Settings for the block type.

 The available composition behaviors are:

-- Section - The block type will be available to use in the Experience outline
+- Section – The block type is available to use in the Experience outline

-- Element - The block type will be available to use in the Section grid
+- Element – The block type is available to use in the Section grid

 Build a page content type